thecraftycoder/interview-prep-guide/README.md

 - interest in implementing security best practices
 - accessibility or inclusive design

-We work collectively, allowing us to accomplish far more as a  team than could be accomplished individually.

 ## tech stack
 - ember.js (front end)
 - clojure.js (middleware & services